BrewBlox/brewblox-documentation/docs/user/all_blocks.md

 If you use valves that take a single digital signal, like solenoid valves for example, you should just use the Digital Actuator block.
 Both the *Digital Actuator* and the *Motor Valve* block can be linked to a valve in the Brewery Builder.

-The Motor Valve block can be driven by a PWM block.
+The Motor Valve block can be claimed by a PWM block.
 It also supports the *Minimum ON*, *Minimum OFF*, and *Mutexed* constraints.

 ### Mock Pins